Juniper Hill Farm-Maxwell Evarts House: Ownership

-The property remained in the Evarts family until 1944, when it was sold to Mrs. Robert Edgar Cushman (née Katherine Vanderzee Ranney; 1907–1982) by Katharine Avery Morgan (maiden; 1898–2006), the ex-wife of Maxwell Evarts' son, Jeremiah Maxwell Evarts (1896–1985).
-In March 1961, Katherine sold the house, then known as the Juniper Hill Inn, to the American Northeastern Province of the Xaverian Brothers, Inc., of Boston to be used as a retreat for its members.
+The property remained in the Evarts family until 1944, when it was sold to Mrs. Robert Edgar Cushman (née Katherine Vanderzee Ranney; 1907–1982) by Katharine Evarts (1898–2006), the ex-wife of Maxwell Evarts' son, Jeremiah Maxwell Evarts (1896–1985).
+In March 1961, Cushman sold the house, then known as the Juniper Hill Inn, to the American Northeastern Province of the Xaverian Brothers, Inc., of Boston to be used as a retreat for its members.
 The Xaverian Brothers ran it for 20 years as the Ryken Center.
-The Xaverian Brothers sold the property in 1980 to the MAG Corp., and continued to be used as a retreat known as the "Holy Family Retreat House."
+The Xaverian Brothers sold the property in 1980 to the MAG Corp., and it continued to be used as a retreat known as the "Holy Family Retreat House."

 The property has served most of the time since then as an inn and restaurant, but has also seen use as a retreat center and nursing home.

 Robert Dean II and his boyfriend, Ari Nikki, purchased the hotel in 2005 for $1.6 million.
 Juniper was featured on Hotel Hell in 2012, during Dean and Nikki's period of operation.
 Shortly thereafter, the Inn went bankrupt, leading to a tax sale in 2014.

 Kenneth James Lucci and his sister, Brenda Bradley acquired the property at auction (tax sale) for $450,000 in 2014.
 It was initially listed for $1.4 million.
 After undergoing $1.4 million in renovations and improvements, new owners in 2016 renamed the property "Windsor Mansion Inn."
 Subsequently, HHK Hospitality, LLC, an entity connected to Hank Steinbrenner of the New York Yankees acquired it in 2019.

 In September 2019, Daoud Shakkour purchased the property.